Identifier

 The number of indecomposable projective-injective modules in the algebra corresponding to a subset.

-Let An=K[x]/(xn).
+Let $A_n=K[x]/(x^n)$.

-We associate to a nonempty subset S of an (n-1)-set the module MS, which is the direct sum of An-modules with indecomposable non-projective direct summands of dimension i when i is in S (note that such modules have vector space dimension at most n-1).
-Then the corresponding algebra associated to S is the stable endomorphism ring of MS. We decode the subset as a binary word so that for example the subset S={1,3} of {1,2,3} is decoded as 101.
+We associate to a nonempty subset S of an (n-1)-set the module $M_S$, which is the direct sum of $A_n$-modules with indecomposable non-projective direct summands of dimension $i$ when $i$ is in $S$ (note that such modules have vector space dimension at most n-1).
+Then the corresponding algebra associated to S is the stable endomorphism ring of $M_S$.
+We decode the subset as a binary word so that for example the subset $S=\{1,3 \} $ of $\{1,2,3 \}$ is decoded as 101.

 Map